2016 Jakarta attacks: Perpetrators

-According to Jakarta police, an ISIL-linked Indonesian extremist, Bahrun Naim, was the mastermind behind the attack.
+According to Jakarta police, an IS-linked Indonesian extremist, Bahrun Naim, was the mastermind behind the attack.
 Naim, thought to be a native of Pekalongan city in Central Java, relocated to Raqqa, Syria sometime before the attacks; he has been known to authorities since at least 2010.
 Naim appeared to maintain a blog in which he praises terrorist attacks, including the November 2015 Paris attacks, and calls on Indonesians to carry out such attacks in the archipelago.
 Naim was arrested in November 2010 at his home in Solo, Indonesia on suspicion of terrorism connections and was convicted in June 2011 on weapons charges, with the court finding insufficient evidence to convict him of terrorism.

 An Indonesian national police official said three men had been detained in the investigation into a four-hour siege in the nation's capital Thursday that left seven people dead.

 Police were able to name one of the attackers, the subject of a widely shared image that became the face of the attack, Afif Sunakim, who was seen carrying a gun and rucksack during the attacks.
 He was earlier sentenced to seven years for attending a militant camp.

 Four attackers died during the attack.
 The two attackers who died in a suicide bombing were identified as Dian Juni Kurniadi and Ahmad Muhazab Saron, both aged 26.
 Two attackers who died in a shootout with police were named: firstly Afif, a.k.a.
 Sunakim a.k.a.
 Sunardi (age unknown), and secondly Marwan, a.k.a.
 Muhammad Ali (aged 40).

 Individuals in Malaysia may have been connected.

 Casualties

-A total of twenty people were injured, including five police officers and an Algerian, who escaped from Starbucks.
+A total of twenty people were injured, including five police officers and an Algerian, who escaped from Burger King.
 The Dutch embassy also confirmed that one of its nationals was seriously injured and being treated at a hospital.
 According to The New Paper, authorities had noted that some of the casualties were injured or killed while taking selfies.

 Of the four civilian casualties, three died on the day of the attack: Taher Amer-Ouali, 70, an Algerian-Canadian hearing care specialist visiting family in Indonesia when he was shot; Rico Hermawan, 20 or 21, an Indonesian summoned for a traffic offence when a bomb exploded at the police post; Sugito, 43, an Indonesian courier who was originally labelled as being an attacker due to him sharing a name with a suspected terrorist.
-Rais Karna, 37, an Indonesian working at Jakarta branch of Bangkok Bank as a security guard, was the fourth civilian casualty, dying in hospital two days after the attack from head bullet wounds.
+Rais Karna, 37, an Indonesian working at Jakarta branch of Bangkok Bank as an office boy, was the fourth civilian casualty, dying in hospital two days after the attack from head bullet wounds.